Houses in Multiple Occupation

-If you require any further information regarding Houses in Multiple Occupation please contact Environmental Health Services.
+If you require any further information regarding Houses in Multiple Occupation please contact Private Sector Housing.
 A public register of licensed HMO's can be viewed at Council Offices, St Peter's Hill, Grantham during normal working hours.

 Back to [A to Z of services]